yuechen2001/Orbital_22-23_PDFReader/README.md

 - Download the repo
 - Install Flutter SDK
 - Install IDE which can run Flutter SDK
+- run `flutter doctor` in terminal and install all required software
 - Install all required dependencies by running "flutter pub get"(See below):
 > Note: Just run the above command to install all the required dependencies for our application.
 The specified dependencies below are just for reference.
 ```